-If you think you can’t survive without your dog or cat, you’re not alone.
-These tips for living after your pet dies are inspired by a question from a reader…
+If you think you can’t live without your dog, you’re not alone.
+These tips for surviving your dog’s death are inspired by a question from a reader.

-“I have no family, I’m divorced, no friends, am very depressed, and my dog is the only friend I know,” says Jeff on Should You Put Your Dog to Sleep?
+Here the comment that inspired this article on living without your dog: “I have no family, I’m divorced, no friends, am very depressed, and my dog is the only friend I know,” says Jeff on my article about putting your dog to sleep?
 “She needs to go to heaven but what about me after this is over?
 Who can be with me to do this, are there any organizations to help?
 I don’t think have the courage to do this alone and I fear for myself when it’s over.”

-Here are a few practical tips for surviving your pet’s death…
+And here are a few practical tips for surviving your dog’s death…

-For the first few weeks, avoid visible reminders of your pet
+For the first few weeks, avoid visible reminders of your dog

 Seeing your pet’s collars, leashes, dishes, and beds in their usual places may make it harder to heal.
 Maybe one day you’ll donate them to friends or an animal shelter, or use them for a new pet.
 But for now, it may be best to put them out of sight.